Owez/argi/README.md

 argi = "0.1.0-beta.5"
 ```

-And then you can create a simple cli:
+And then you can create a simple application:

 ```rust
 // TODO
 ```

-When ran, this will output this help message:
+When ran, you should see the following help message:

 ```none
 TODO